ophwug/docs/README.md

 **Resolution**:

-* A quick and dirty solution is to flip the ODB-C cable.
+* A quick and dirty solution is to flip the OBD-C cable.
 This might not be permanent, but it may help you get the device working again.
-* If the ODB-C cable is damaged, replace it with a new one.
-The ODB-C cable used for comma three devices is unique with a long angled neck.
+* If the OBD-C cable is damaged, replace it with a new one.
+The OBD-C cable used for comma three devices is unique with a long angled neck.
 For best fit and to not obstruct the cameras, you should use a cable that is specifically designed for the comma three devices.
   * Vendors:
     * https://comma.ai/shop/obd-c-cable
     * https://oneclone.net/product/obd-c-cable-for-c3/
-  * If you can't find a replacement ODB-C cable, but need one in a pinch very quickly you can use a USB 3.1 Gen 2 cable or higher (Thunderbolt 3 or 4) as a substitute.
+  * If you can't find a replacement OBD-C cable, but need one in a pinch very quickly you can use a USB 3.1 Gen 2 cable or higher (Thunderbolt 3 or 4) as a substitute.
 These can be found at big box stores or online.
-* If your installation of the ODB-C cable is pinched, use a USB 3.1 Gen 2 extension cable so it can be routed in a way that is not pinched under the cover.
+* If your installation of the OBD-C cable is pinched, use a USB 3.1 Gen 2 extension cable so it can be routed in a way that is not pinched under the cover.
   * https://amzn.to/4n7BZ8V
     * This one has variants
   * https://amzn.to/3ZI82lR
     * This one has an on-off switch!
-* If you are removing the device often, consider using a magnetic or quick-release mount to minimize the mechanical wear of the ODB-C cabling.
+* If you are removing the device often, consider using a magnetic or quick-release mount to minimize the mechanical wear of the OBD-C cabling.

 **Examples**: